Types of CO and smoke detectors: Do you know the difference?

-The first smoke detector type, ionization alarms are generally more responsive to a flaming fire (for instance, when a lit candle tips over and ignites a curtain), according to the National Fire Protection Association (NFPA).
+The first smoke detector type, ionization, has alarms that are generally more responsive to a flaming fire (for instance, when a lit candle tips over and ignites a curtain), according to the National Fire Protection Association (NFPA).
 These alarms use "ions," or electrically charged particles, to help detect smoke in the air.

 What is a photoelectric smoke detector?

-The second type of smoke detector is photoelectric, which uses a light beam to help detect the presence of smoke.
+The second type of smoke detector, photoelectric, uses a light beam to help detect the presence of smoke.
 According to NFPA, these alarm types are more effective at sounding when a fire originates from a smoldering source, like a lit cigarette that falls into a couch cushion.
 Smoldering fires may fill a home with dangerous gases before a fire ever erupts.

 Which smoke alarm type is best?